openxpki/openxpki/doc/quickstart.rst

 (look in /usr/share/doc/libopenxpki-perl/examples/).
 The script will create a two stage ca with a root ca certificate and below your issuing ca and certs for SCEP and the internal datasafe.

-The sample script proves certs for a quickstart but should never be used for production systems (it has the fixed passphrase *root* for all keys ;) and no policy/crl, etc config ).
+The sample script provides certs for a quickstart but should never be used for production systems (it has the fixed passphrase *root* for all keys ;) and no policy/crl, etc config ).

 Here is what you need to do if you *dont* use the sampleconfig script.